Uzezi’s Tarot

 Marc butted in and spilled the beans.
 “Audrey is not a bad hacker,” he said, “I first discover this when she cancelled my train ticket last Christmas without my knowing it.”

-“I didn’t want him to leave,” Audrey said, the hint of a blush washing over her face, “but yeah, I can hack simple things like train tickets, you know, easy scriptKiddie stuff.”
+“I didn’t want him to leave,” Audrey said, the hint of a blush washing over her face, “but yeah, I can hack simple things like train tickets, you know, scriptKiddie stuff.”
 She dropped card-shark enigmatic for what she hoped was self-deprecating humble.
 “But that’s about it.”
-Audrey’s hacking skills were, of course, way beyond easy scriptKiddie stuff, but Marc had no idea, and she wasn’t about to fess up.
+Audrey’s hacking skills were, of course, way beyond scriptKiddie stuff, but Marc had no idea, and she wasn’t about to fess up.
 Or admit that Uzezi wasn’t projecting.

-The annoying truth was that Uzezi wasn’t projecting.
+Because the annoying truth was that Uzezi wasn’t projecting.
 In fact, she was pretty much on the mark.
 Yes, there was a fire deep in Audrey’s soul, a fire fueled by burning anger, by hatred for the asshole who had raped her, but she had long ago learned to keep this to herself.
 After her rape she had shut herself in her room, isolated herself from Real, and lost herself cruising the web on her virtual reality eyeVid glasses.
 She cruised endlessly, for hours, days, trying to not feel, not to remember.
 Her fuck-you-world anger mixed with her intuitive grasp of fractal programming inevitably led to hacking.
-First, scriptKiddie 8bit hacks on training-wheels, after that more adventurous stuff, slowly moving toward the deep end, and, eventually, the real thing: deepFreak hardcore.
-Then it hit her: it was time for me-too payback in virtual—troll the net for women-hating assholes and digitally go Kill-Bill the Bride all over them.
+First, scriptKiddie 8bit hacks on training-wheels, after that more adventurous stuff, slowly moving toward the deep end, and, eventually, the real thing, hardcore deepFreak, and it hit her: it was time for me-too payback in virtual—troll the net for women-hating assholes and digitally go Kill-Bill the Bride all over them.
 Screw up their lives.
 Defame, vilify, toss mud.
-Craploads of mud.
+Crap and mud.
 Sure, she made up some of the character assassination shit she tarred them with, but hey, the fuckers deserved it.
 She was good at it, it worked, but her burning rage at having been raped still wouldn’t go away.

 Audrey glanced from Uzezi to Marc.
 Time to change the subject.
 Besides, Uzezi’s story was getting interesting.
 She wanted to hear more.
 “So what happened?” she asked Uzezi, “did you ever get caught?”